 Background focus.
 I left for California on Monday.
 I had decided to drive from Boston rather than fly.
 I thought it would be fun to take a road trip.
 My car broke down in New York.
 Because it was so late, we needed to wait until morning to have the repair made.
-I got back on the rode Tuesday afternoon.
+I got back on the road Tuesday afternoon.
 I drove straight through the night.
 Then, my car broke down again late Wednesday morning.
 It took several hours for the tow truck to come and for the repair to be made.
 I finally made it to Chicago late Wednesday night.
 But there’s no way that I can get to California in time for my interview.

 Context focus.
 It’s Wednesday night.
 I’m in Chicago.
 I need to be in Los Angeles on Friday morning.
 I could theoretically make it if I drive straight through for 30 hours.
 However, my car has been having issues.
 More importantly, I’m exhausted from driving.
 There’s no way that I can stay awake for another 30 hours.

 Did you see the difference?

 The background started the story in Boston and ended in Chicago.
 Most of the information, while related to my current situation, isn’t relevant to helping me figure out what to do next.